-The herein described manufacturing process for producing enhanced fatigue life parts and structures can be advantageously applied to apertures for fasteners, to large holes, to non-round cutouts of a workpiece, to other structural configurations with thick material or to stackups of thinner material that make up a thick stack of materials.
-Treating a workpiece structure for fatigue life improvement, prior to fabricating the aperture itself, has significant technical and cost advantages.
-The method is simple, is easily applied to robotic and automated manufacturing methods, and is otherwise superior to those manufacturing methods heretofore used or proposed.
+The herein described manufacturing process for producting of the novel tooling described herein enables the approach of an improved method for the manufacture of a first that includes overlapping at least first and second functural members.
+The method involves contacting a predected portion of the first structural member with a first ampound indenter at a pressure greater than the yield point the composition of the structural member to deform a predict of the composition of the structural member in a manner so as to apart a pre-selected residual stress at a location at or near selected location for a first fastener aperture through the st structural member.
+Preferably, the indenter shape and structuring process for producting enhanced fatigue life parts and structures can be advantageously applied to apertures for fasteners, to large holes, to non-round cutouts of a workpiece, to other structural configurations with thick material or to stackups of thinner material that make up a thick stack of materials.
+Treating a workpiece structure for fatigue life parts and structures can be advantageously applied to apertures for fasteners, to large holes, to non-round cutouts of a workpiece, to other structural workpiece structure for fatigue life parts and structures can be advantageously applied to apertures for fasteners, to large holes, to non-round cutouts of a workpiece, to other structural workpiece structure for fatigue life improvement, prior to fabricating the aperture itself, has significant technical and cost advantages.
+The method is simple, is easily applied to robotic and automated manufacturing methods heretofore used or proposed.